blink1073/phosphor-properties/README.md

 [API Docs](http://phosphorjs.github.io/phosphor-properties/api/)

-Phosphor property descriptors encapsulate the following behaviors:
+Phosphor properties encapsulate several behaviors:

-  - **Creation** - A property value can default to a static scalar value or be lazily created by calling a value factory function.
+  - **Creation** - A property value can default to a static scalar value or be lazily created by invoking a value factory function.

-  - **Coercion** - A property can coerce a user-provided value to a value which is guaranteed to be correct based on current state.
+  - **Coercion** - A property can coerce a user-provided value into a value which is guaranteed to be correct based on current state.

-  - **Notification** - User code can be notified when the property value changes.
-The definition of equality can be customized.
+  - **Notification** - User code can be notified when a property value changes.

-  - **Attachement** - A property can be defined for *any* object, not just for instances of the defining class.
-This allows extra state and behavior to be "attached" to arbitrary objects by external consumers of those objects.
+  - **Attachment** - A property can be defined for *any* object, not just for instances of the class which defines the property.
+This allows for extra state and behavior to be "attached" to arbitrary objects by external consumers of those objects.

 These behavioral patterns are extremely useful for managing complexity in large applications.
-However, they are tedious and repetive to implement manually.
-Phopshor properties reduce developer burden by providing these behaviors in an efficient, encapsulated, and type-safe form.
+However, they are tedious and repetitive to implement manually.
+Phosphor properties reduce developer burden by bundling these behaviors into an efficient and type-safe form.

 Package Install
 ---------------